jessicayin/osmo_tactile_glove/hardware_guides/bom.md

 Please refer to the [AnySkin](https://any-skin.github.io/) work for more details on fabrication.

 For the 3D printed molds, we recommend a high-resolution resin print for minimal texture on the magnetic patches.
 We used the Stratasys Objet with VeroWhite in this work.
+TODO: upload 3d print mold files

+#### Magnetic Particles FAQ
+Update 12/21/25

+You can place an order by contacting Magnequench here: https://mqitechnology.com/support-contact/contact-us/ and work with a sales rep, they usually respond quickly (within 1-2 days in my experience) and are helpful with technical advice.
+We use MQFP-15-7 (25µM) - make sure NOT to order MQP (missing "F" in the product name).
+The difference is the particle size, and MQFP particles are about 100x smaller than MQP particles, which makes a huge difference in uniform distribution while curing the magnetic skins (source: [AnySkin](https://any-skin.github.io/)).
+It has been some time since we've ordered but the lead time was ~2-3 weeks from Thailand.

 ### Equipment
 | Item | Quantity | Purpose | Link to Purchase | Price |